-Once upon a time there was a traveler who had to pass through the woods to get to another town.
-It so happened, he lost his way in the jungle.
-He navigated in all the directions but found himself in no better position.
+Once upon a time, there was a traveler who had to pass through the woods to get to another town.
+It so happened that he lost his way in the jungle.
+He navigated in all directions but found himself in no better position.
 Each time he thought he was getting somewhere, he found himself deeper in the woods.
 Confused and confounded, he went through a series of emotions.
 He prayed, he cried, he cursed, he rested.
-Another few hours passed, shadows became long, the sun was beginning to hide behind the trees.
-The lost traveler got scared and worried thinking spending the night in the jungle.
+Another few hours passed, the shadows became long and the sun was beginning to hide behind the trees.
+The lost traveler got scared and worried thinking about spending the night in the jungle.
 He was thirsty and tired.

 In the hope of finding his way, he continued to range the forest without success.
 His anxiety was getting worse.
 Just when he thought he would never get out, he saw a man sitting under a tree.
 His joy knew no bounds, his anxiety turned into excitement.
 He ran to the man.

 “Oh my God, oh my God!
-You are God sent!
+You are a God send!
 I’m so glad to find you here,” he said in one breath.
-“I’ve been wandering since morning.
+“I’ve been wandering around since the morning.
 I am lost.
 I thought I would never be able to see any town ever again, I thought some wild animal would eat me alive tonight.
 You are my savior.
 You don’t know what it means to me to see you here.”
 Tears of relief streamed down his cheeks.